danyaaivanov/Team_Full_House_PEFT/README.md

 ## Problem description

-Finetuning of Large Language models is often prohibitively costly.
+Finetuning Large Language models is often prohibitively costly.
 Recently there have been developed a number of methods that only fine-tune a small number of (extra) model parameters, thereby greatly decreasing the computational and storage costs.
 Recent State-of-the-Art techniques achieve performance comparable to that of full fine-tuning.

 In our project we aimed to explore the functionality of the library PEFT (Parameter-Efficient Fine-Tuning).
 It encompasses many SOTA methods and allows for a convenient implementation for any HuggngFace model.

 ## Results
 ### Tables (Project_peft_tables.ipynb)
-For this part we used the tables from HW 2, preprocessed them into strings and the goal was to summarize their content (targets were given).
+For this part we used the tables from HW 2, preprocessed into strings.
+The goal was to summarize their content (targets were given).
 * Below you can see the results of utilizing LoRA on T5 model
 <p align="center"><img src="images/loss_tables_lora.png" width="400" /> <img src="images/metrics_tables_lora.png" width="400" /> </p>